GelegdorjUuganbayr/CS50_Docs/Web/flask.md

   export FLASK_DEBUG=1
     flask run
 ```
+- Saving in memory somewhere the location of the flask application stored in system variable
+- FLASK_DEBUG=1: Something happen, it will show in debug mode

 ### Passing data
 Data can be passed in via URLs, akin to using HTTP GET.